monomelodies/formulaic/docs/api/traits.md

 Prefix the element name with a string.
 Useful when grouping elements, but mostly should get called automatically.

-### `Element\Identify::prefixId(string $prefix)`

-Prefix the element ID with a string.
-Useful to ensure unique IDs on a page, usually by prepending the form name.

 ### `Element\Identify::name(void)`

 Returns the element's name.